ESTIA-Roboticadour/BluePoint/README.md

 │   │   ├── ParametersWidgets.dll
 │   │   ├── other release dll...
 ├── scripts/                          # Scripts folder
-│   │   ├── installer.sh              # Script to setup shared libs
+│   │   ├── installer.ps1             # Script to setup shared libs
-├── installer.sh.lnk                  # Link to use to execute the script: scripts/installer.sh
-└── README.md                         # This file
+├── installer-?.ps1.lnk               # Links to use to execute the script: scripts/installer.sh with specified options └── README.md                         # This file
 ```